greg-dubrow/spotify-analysis/Gosta-Berling-analysis.md

 #> #   speechiness <dbl>
 ```

-Next, I used their rplot call and then a network graph
+Next, I used their rplot call and then rendered a network graph using
+the network\_plot() call.

 ``` r
 gbcorrs2 <- correlate(gbcorr)